-Determine the base pay for the position, either a current employee or a new or vacant position.
+This cost element accounts for employee base pay.
+To determine the base pay for a position, either a current employee or a new or vacant position, do the following:

 - For bargaining unit (Hourly) employees: Multiply the employee's base pay hourly rate by the total number of hours for the fiscal year.
 Total hours for next year for full time are 2088.
 If an employee is entitled to a step increase during the year, you will have to determine how many work hours will be paid at the beginning rate and how many work hours fall after the step increase.
 These figures added together will be the total base pay for that position. - Exempt Employees: For all exempt employees, multiply the employee's semi-monthly rate by 24.
 If an exempt employee is entitled to a merit increase it will apply as of July 1.
 Check to make sure that exempt employees are not at the top of the range before applying a merit increase.